zack-bitcoin/amoveo/docs/getting-started/linux_dependencies.md

 ```
 git clone https://github.com/zack-bitcoin/amoveo.git
 ```
-Now you can go into the directory, and compile the aeternity testnet.
+Now you can go into the directory, and compile the amoveo testnet.

 ```
 cd testnet/